vinodkd/guts/src/book/01_data_size.md

 * We still havent figured out the size of 1 fruit (just as we handnt for apples or oranges), but if we **did** know it, we can safely say that the size of the bag's contents is 5 times that size.
 * We're igoring the fact that the bag itself could have some size of its own for now because we're focusing on the contents.

-Now, we **could** continue homogenizing the types of data and call them "things" (like the question above does) and that would allow us to respond with either "fruits" or "things", not to mention being able to count things other than fruit - if they were added to the bag.
-So let's say a ball is added to the bag, we could say:
+Now, we **could** continue abstracting the types of data and call them "things" (like the question above does) and that would allow us to respond with either "fruits" or "things", not to mention being able to count things other than fruit - if they were added to the bag.
+So if a ball is added to the bag, we could say:

 	size(bag with 3 apples, 2 oranges and 1 ball) = size(3 things and 2 things and 1 thing)
 	                                              = 3 . size(1 thing) + 2 . size(1 thing) + 1 . size(1 thing)
 	                                              = 6 . size(1 thing)
-	                                                                                     --(-A3)
+	                                                                                     --(D3)

 If we kept going on, We _could_ end up with something like "there are x billion atoms in the bag"!
-While accurate, this statement doesnt help us much in understanding exactly what we're talking about; which is brings to light the following:
+While accurate, this statement doesnt help us much in understanding exactly what we're talking about; which brings to light the following:

 1. There is a spectrum of names that we can ascribe to data items that goes from the very specific to the very generic.
 The right balance depends on the domain and the specific application.
 2. the scale of abstraction required to find a common term for measurement might be quite large, to the extent that individual data items may not be easily identified with that unit of measure.

 These two points speak to the fact that excess abstraction clouds understanding.
-There is another impact, however, of making things generic: if the unit of measure (like `thing` above) is not a fixed number the measurement is worthless. `thing`, for example could be anything: really small to really big.
+There is another impact, however, of making things generic: if the unit of measure (like `thing` above) is not a fixed number, the measurement is worthless: `thing`, for example could be anything - really small or really big - and that doesnt build confidence in it as a unit of measure.

-Note, however, that (-A3) can be rewritten in a generic form as:
+With that caveat, (D3) can be rewritten in a generic form as:

 	size(collection of data) = size(collection of type 1) and size(collection of type2)  and size(collection of type3)
 	                           where type1 = apples, type2=oranges and type3=ball

-	                         = size(collection of base type1) and size(collectin of base type1)
+	                         = size(collection of base type1)
+	                           and size(collection of base type1)
+	                           and size(collection of base type1)

 	                           where base type1 = thing

-	                         = size(collection of base type1) + size(collection of base type1)
+	                         = size(collection of base type1) + size(collection of base type1) + size(collection of base type1)
-	                         = n1 x size(base type1) + n2 . size(base type1)
+	                         = n1 x size(base type1) + n2 . size(base type1) + n3 . size(base type1)
-	                         = (n1 + n2) . size(base type1)
+	                         = (n1 + n2 + n3) . size(base type1)
-	                         = n . size(base type1)  where n = n1+n2
+	                         = n . size(base type1)  where n = n1+n2+n3
-	                                                                                     --(-A4)
+	                                                                                     --(D4)

 That is, the size of any data can be expressed as a combination of:

 * A count of the number of items of a particular "type"
 * The size of a unit of that type

-To make (-A4) more generic:
+Or more generically:

 	If a collection of data has n distinct types - T1, T2,....Tn; each in N1, N2, ...
 Nn amounts,
 	and B is a base type such that T1, T2, ... can also be called B's.

 	size(collection) = size(collection of T1) and size(collection of T2) ... and size(collection of Tn)
-	                 = N1 x size(T1) + N2 x size(T2) + ... + Nn x size(Tn)
+	                 = N1 x size(T1) and N2 x size(T2) and ... and Nn x size(Tn)
 	                 = N1 x size( B)   + N2 x size( B)   + ...   + Nn x size( B)
 	                    ... because T1, T2, ...
 Tn are also B's.
 	                 = (N1 + N2 + ... + Nn) . size(B)
-	                                                                                     --(-A5)

-Our challenge is finding a primordial type that all data can fit under.
-Like the "atoms in the bag" measure from above, however, it might not make much sense in a particular scenario if the count of things doesnt accurately describe the size when the things being counted are intutively "of different sizes".
+	                                                                                     --(D5)

+From the discussion above, its clear that there are potentially many candidates for `B`.
+In fact we can consider a series of base types `B1,B2,...Bm` of them such that:

+	... size(B1) > size(B2) > ... > size(Bm) ...
+	                                                                                     --(D6)

+> Note:The ellipses at the beginning and end denote that there could be more on either side of this continuum.

+A particular choice might be most appropriate for a particular application, but is one value is likely to be universally appropriate?
+Our challenge is finding a primordial type that all data can fit under, while still being meaningful and useful.
 How can we arrive at a unit of measure that addresses both concerns?

 ####  Measure using Base and derived types

-One option we have is to choose a base type and express every other type in terms of it.
-This presumes that such a measure can be found, of course.
-If we do find such a measure, though:
+One option is to choose a base type and express every other type in terms of it.
+This presumes that such a type can be found, of course; but if we did, like so:

-	size(1 base unit) = 1
+	Pick an appropriate k such that Bk is a useful base type for the application at hand.
+Then: size(1 Bk) = 1

+	Then if size(T1) > size(Bk) and size(T2) > size(Bk)
-	size(1 derived Type1 unit) = C1 x 1 = C1
+	size(1 T1) = C1 x 1 = C1
-	size(1 derived Type2 unit) = C2 x 1 = C2
+	size(1 T2) = C2 x 1 = C2
-	   where C1 an C2 are conversion factors for each type
+	   where C1 an C2 are conversion factors for each type --(D7)

-Thus, a collection of data that has `n1` data items of type `T1` and `n2` data items of type `T2` can be expressed as:
+... a collection of data that has `n1` data items of type `T1` and `n2` data items of type `T2` can then be expressed as:

 	size(collection) = size(n1 items of type T1 and n2 items of type T2)
-	                 = size(n1 items of (C1 items of type base unit) and n2 items of (C2 items of type base unit)) Now they're of the same type, so we can add them up
+	                 = size(n1 items of (C1 items of type Bk)
+	                    and n2 items of (C2 items of type Bk)) Now they're of the same type, so we can add them up
-	                 = size(n1 items of (C1 items of type base unit)
+	                 = size(n1 items of (C1 items of type Bk)
-	                    + n2 items of (C2 items of type base unit)) = n1 . size(C1 items of base unit) + n2 . size(C2 items of base unit)
+	                      + n2 items of (C2 items of type Bk))
+	                 = n1 . size(C1 items of type Bk) + n2 . size(C2 items of type Bk)
-	                 = n1.C1.size(base unit) + n2.C2.size(base unit)
+	                 = n1.C1.size(Bk) + n2.C2.size(Bk)
 	                 = (n1C1 + n2C2) .
 1
 	                 = n1C1 + n2C2
-	                                                                                       --(A0)
+	                                                                                     --(D8)
 Or more generically,

-	size(collection) = sum(nC)                                                           --(-A0)
+	size(collection) = sum(ni Ci)                                                        --(D9)

 There are two challenges with this option:

 1. Arriving at the conversion factors might takes us closer to the implementation model than the domain model.
 2. The measures still have to be proportional, ie an increase in size in the domain should result in a proportional increase in the measurement.
 If not, the unit of measure is not a high fidelity one.

-STOPPED HERE FEB 3 AM

 #### Measure using an Atomic base type

-The other option comes from examining equation (A0) again:
+The other option comes from examining equation (D5) again:

-	size(collection of data) = n . size(base type1)  where n = n1+n2
+	size(collection of data) = (N1 + N2 + ... + Nn) . size(B)
-	                                                                                     --(-A4)
+	                                                                                     --(D5)

-... and say: If `size(base type1)` is small enough, the value of `size(collection of data)` is controlled by `n` - the number of items there are in the collection.
-So if we could find a measure small enough that the structure of the data matters more than the size of each atomic item, the size could be expressed as a count of the items alone.
+... and realizing that if `size(B)` is small enough, the value of `size(collection of data)` is controlled by `(N1 + N2 + ... + Nn)`- the number of items there are in the collection.
+So if we could find a measure small enough that the number of data items matters more than the size of each atomic item, the size could be expressed as a count of the items alone.

+Another way to think of this is to look at (D6) and say that it actually has an end, like so:

+	... size(B1) > size(B2) > ... > size(Bm) ... > size(Bomega)
+	where size(Bomega) = 1
+	                                                                                     --(D10)

+Superficially, this seems similar to the "base type + derived" option and indeed we could consider `N1` from (D5) and `n1C1` from (D8) be the same and it **WOULD** be the same.
+However, there's a subtle difference.
+With this option, we're saying that even though data is of different size, the

+STOPPED HERE FEB4 AM.
+WAS GOING TO EXPOUND ON HOW SIZE CAN BE GOT FROM STRUCTURE, NOT SIZE OF ATOMS AND CONTRAST WITH CONVERSION FACTOR OPTION ABOVE.

 Applying this same logic to

-STOPPED HERE JAN 31 AM.
+STOPPED HERE FEB3 PM.
+PROOFED TILL HERE AND FIXED FORMULA REFS TOO.
+BELOW NEEDS CLEANING.

 NEED TO RATIONALIZE THE ARGUMENT OVER THE 2-3 SECTIONS ABOVE.
 BRING OUT SIZE OF DIFF TYPES WHEN REDUCED TO THEIR SMALLEST FORMS IS A FUNCTION OF THE STRUCTURE AND LESS THAT OF THE SMALLEST FORMS, AND EACH OF THESE FORMS CAN BE CONSIDERED INFINTESIMAL ENOUGH THAT WE DEEM THEM TO BE OF THE SAME UNIFORM SIZE.

 Between these two ends of the option spectrum, is there a happy middle where data can be just data?
 Let's consider our options.